EnsemblGSOC/GSoD_projects/ensembl_with_presto_athena_2022.md

 A third party collection of files which were developed due to the sometimes hard to parse/collate nature of the denormalised Ensembl storage layer.
 These are available in a variety of formats and gives a good idea about how another group went about generating tabular representations of Ensembl data by directly querying our databases.

+This representation of data is quite close to a possible schema.
+Part of your project proposal should allot time to discuss with key stakeholders if there is anything missing.

 ## The developer role

 As the developer on this project you will be responsible for